efu98/efu98/README.md

 🌱 I'm learning C++
 💗 I am passionate about problem solving and making my skills useful to others
 👐 I would love to collaborate on fun and innovative projects
-📋 Looking for an internship.
-Take a look at my resume

 🌍 Fun-Fact: Koalas have fingerprints